Papa-DMan/pico_rfu/keys/README.md

-Place public and private key .pem files here
+Place a private key pem file without a password here

+When generating your website's fsdata the public key should be included in your fs directory.

 Example generation command:
 openssl genrsa -des3 -out private.pem 2048